2. Understand what the Crown has to prove

 - Elements of the crime.

-The elements of the crime of Careless Use or Storage of a Firearm are:
+The elements of the crime of Unauthorized Possession of a Firearm are:

 - You are in control of a gun, weapon, or ammunition.
-This means that you are the one who controls where the item is, even if you don’t have it with you right now.
+This means that you are the one who is carrying, transporting, or storing the item, or you arranged for it to be carried, transported, or stored somewhere.

 Proof beyond a reasonable doubt